TommyWoodley/TommyWoodleyMEngProject/02_Progress_reports/24_01_10/weekly_update.md

 - Successful Attempts
 - Energy Consumption

-- Main area that I need to think more aboutand understand.
+- Main area that I need to think more about and understand.

 ---
 # Plans Until Next